This article is everything you need to know about Pay later. Click here to pay a Pay later (Schedule of Charge).

 How does pay later work?

 At the Tolls

 Approach any Toll Booth as normal, use any lane that is available.
-Press the green button and wait for the schedule of charge to be printed.
-Take the schedule of charge (keep it somewhere safe as you’ll need it to pay) and the barriers will lift.
+Press the green button and wait for the Pay Later ticket to be printed.
+Take the Pay Later ticket (keep it somewhere safe as you’ll need it to pay) and the barriers will lift.
 You can now continue your journey.

-You have until midnight the following day to pay for your passage.
+You have until midnight the following day to pay for your journey.

 Paying for your journey

-We recommend paying for your passage immediately upon completion of your journey.
-To pay, simply visit the TT2 website homepage and click on the ‘Pay later’ button.
-Input the information on your schedule of charge and confirm your vehicle registration number.
+We recommend paying for your journey immediately upon completion of your journey.
+To pay, simply visit the TT2 website homepage and click on the ‘Pay Later’ button.
+Input the information on your Pay Later ticket and confirm your vehicle registration number.
 Then you can input your billing details and your payment will be confirmed.
 Customers have until midnight the day after travel to pay for their journey.

 Here’s a short video explainer so you know exactly what to expect: